Chart Color Schemes

 Cornubia - Carbrook features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.3% of all households, including 42.1% couples with children, 29.6% couples without children, and 10.9% single parent families.
-Non-family households make up the remaining 16.7%, with lone person households at 14.8% and group households comprising 1.9%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.
+Family households dominate at 83.3% of all households, comprising 42.1% couples with children, 29.6% couples without children, and 10.9% single parent families.
+Non-family households make up the remaining 16.7%, with lone person households at 14.8% and group households comprising 1.9% of the total.
+The median household size of 2.9 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households